cosmob3/code-journal/README.md

 - TODO: Work on some assignments and finish at least one of them.

 Goal: Get a better understanding of UX and getting used to User Stories and Users Flows.

+- Think I'll do my User Stories and User Flow here for convenience.